Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida State Stats and Trends

-- The Seminoles are 3-3 ATS when underdogs by 2.5 points or more this year.
+- The Seminoles have been underdogs by 2.5 points or more six times this season and are 3-3 ATS in those games.

-- Florida State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Florida State's games this year have gone over the total in four out of 10 opportunities (40%).

 - When Florida State records more than 19.9 points, it is 4-3 against the spread and 4-3 overall.

-- In games that Florida State piles up more than 334.7 yards, the team is 4-3 against the spread and 4-3 overall.
+- In games that Florida State churns out more than 334.7 yards, the team is 4-3 against the spread and 4-3 overall.

-- This season the Seminoles have turned the ball over 18 times, two more than the Eagles' takeaways (16).
+- The Seminoles have turned the ball over two more times (18 total) than the Eagles have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.